en ¦ fr

 CV

-Here is a print CV, most information can also be found directly by browsing this website.
+Here is a painfully detailed analytic CV.
+Most information can be found directly on this website.

 Under Creative Commons CC0 License, source on github.
 Built using Pelican.
 Theme adapted from pelican-svbhack by Giulio Fidente.